Southampton-RSG/2021-11-1-socobio-crs/novice/python/10-matplotlib.md

-and the rest of the program tells the plotting library how large we want the figure to be, that we're creating three sub-plots, what to draw for each one, and that we want a tight layout.
+and the rest of the program tells the plotting library how large we want the figure to be, that we're creating three sub-plots, and what to draw for each one.
-(Perversely,
-if we leave out that call to `fig.tight_layout()`, the graphs will actually be squeezed together more closely.)

 > ## Make your own plot {.challenge}
 >